 Make your coursework count!

 You may be able to have coursework for an academic degree also satisfy other requirements.
 When choosing a course or program make sure that it is “recognized” or "approved" by the state for the purpose of licensure.
 If a course is an AAEP (Approved Addiction Education Provider) through the Bureau of Substance Abuse Services, or if it is NAADAC-approved, it will count toward Massachusetts licensure.
-Contact the MA DPH Bureau of Substance Abuse Services' Licensing Unit at firstname.lastname@example.org or 617-624-5173 to check.
+To check, contact the MA DPH Bureau of Substance Abuse Services' Licensing Unit at Ian.Bain@state.ma.us (preferred), or by phone 617-624-5165.